30 Indoor Activities for Rainy Days in Kyoto

 Nijo Castle

 Take a day trip to Onsen (hot springs) when you want to treat yourself from your long trip to Japan.
-It is highly recommended not only because you can get the unique bathing experience of Japan but also to reduce your fatigue.
+It is highly recommended because you can get the unique bathing experience of Japan and reduce your fatigue (and sore feet!).

 Cultural Experiences and Workshops

-In Kyoto, there are a lot of places where you can join the tea ceremony because it has been developed in Kyoto.
-It is a popular thing to do in Kyoto if you really want to learn more about the Japanese culture.
+There are a lot of places where you can join a tea ceremony and Kyoto is the best place to do so in the world since it originated here.
+Participating in a tea ceremony is a popular thing to do in Kyoto if you really want to learn more about the Japanese culture.
 Since tea ceremony is an indoor activity, it is recommended on a rainy day.
-One of the most popular places is Tea Ceremony Experience EN located in Gion District.
-But if it is far from your place, consider other experiences from the following list.

 Tea Ceremony and Kimono Experience Kyoto Maikoya (Gion Shijo Station) | Kyoto Cooking Class | airKitchen